-UK Parliament expected to approve snap election
+UK Parliament approves Theresa May's snap vote

 But her decision also opens the door to more uncertainty in the region, as it now puts Europe's three most powerful nations -- Britain, Germany and France -- into full-throttle election mode.

-It appears an early vote would also delay Brexit talks.
-Both May and the European Commission have said that negotiations will only start in earnest after the UK elections, if approved.
+An early vote will also delay Brexit talks.
+Both May and the European Commission have said that negotiations will only start in earnest after the poll.

-That delay will come even though the clock on the two-year deadline for negotiations began ticking on March 29, when May officially filed divorce papers to Brussels.
+That delay mounts more pressure on negotiating parties, as the clock on the two-year deadline for negotiations began ticking on March 29, when May officially filed divorce papers to Brussels.

 Clear way for May

-May needs two-thirds of parliament to agree to the early polls, and MPs will vote on whether to grant May's wish after deliberations on Wednesday.

-But opposition parties have said they will not block the move and have already begun soliciting support from the public, kicking of a swift seven weeks of campaigning.
+Opposition parties had said they would not block the move and have already begun soliciting support from the public, kicking of a swift seven weeks of campaigning.

 The leader of the main opposition Labour Party, Jeremy Corbyn, pressed May in Parliament Wednesday to take part in a televised debate ahead of the election, but May maintained she had no interest in doing so.